sf-wdi-21/notes/week-04/day-3-auth/readme.md

 ##Bcrypt

-[Bcrypt](https://www.npmjs.com/package/bcrypt) is the most widely used, open-source password hashing library across any language.
+[Bcrypt](https://www.npmjs.com/package/bcrypt) is a widely used, open-source password hashing library available to multiple languages (we'll be using the NodeJS version).

-Play with it!
+Let's play!

 ```bash
 npm install bcrypt